danakj/danakj.github.io/_posts/2023-06-04-not-generating-constructors.md

 # Avoiding Death by a Thousand Constructors

-**tl;dr We are going to see how Subspace types allow a zero-cost transition from native pointers to bounded view types (which means we can get memory safety) that can't be achieved with the standard library types.**
+**tl;dr We are going to see how Subspace types allow a zero-cost transition from native pointers to bounded view types (which means we can get spatial memory safety) that can't be achieved with the standard library types.**

 Long ago, C and C++ programmers passed around pointers to arrays, hopefully with a size to indicate how large the array was in order avoid reading/writing out of bounds, though frequently not.
 This is still a common pattern, though "modern C++" has provided tools to eliminate this class of memory safety bug, though the use of "view" types.
-These are types like std::string_view or std::span in the standard library.
+These are types like `std::string_view` or `std::span` in the standard library.
 Unfortunately, these types don't actually check for using memory out of bounds in the C++ standard.

 Much has been written about the memory unsafety of lack of bounds checking, and we (as in the software industry) have known ways to solve this simple issue for decades now.